vindarel/demo-web-live-reload/README.md

   data doesn't go away.
 You can try both cases with the `*config*` variable.
 - the app started a Swank server on port 4006, if you want to try on your VPS.

+---

+Other demos:

+- dynamic changes with ISSR and without JavaScript: https://github.com/vindarel/ISSR-productlist/